 Types of Cybersecurity Roles: Job Growth and Career Paths

-When it comes to climbing the cybersecurity career ladder, with the right skills, credentials and contacts, “the sky is the limit,” according to Dr. Dennis Backherms, an IT professional and adjunct faculty member at Southern New Hampshire University (SNHU).
+When it comes to climbing the cybersecurity career ladder with the right skills, credentials and contacts, “the sky is the limit,” according to Dr. Dennis Backherms, an IT professional, technical program facilitator and STEM adjunct faculty member at Southern New Hampshire University (SNHU).

 This is true, in part, because of technology’s ubiquity in our lives.
 “Nowadays, everything is done with computers and involves data,” said Rodney Royster, an adjunct faculty member at SNHU with more than three decades of experience in the cybersecurity sphere.
 “And that means everything is vulnerable to attack from bad actors.”

-Cybersecurity is important because it protects vulnerable information from these "bad actors" including hackers and other cyber criminals who try to access valuable data and information.
-Valuable information cyber criminals desire includes: intellectual property, government secrets, credit card numbers, account passwords or electronic medical records.
-Meanwhile, professionals working in different types of cybersecurity roles, from entry-level analysts to top-level executives, protect and defend against these continually evolving threats and attacks.
+Cybersecurity is important because it protects vulnerable information from these "bad actors," including hackers and other cybercriminals trying to access valuable data.
+Valuable information cyber criminals desire includes intellectual property, government secrets, credit card numbers, account passwords or electronic medical records.
+Meanwhile, professionals in different cybersecurity roles, from entry-level analysts to top-level executives, protect and defend against these continually evolving threats and attacks.

 What Types of Cybersecurity are in Demand?

 Cybersecurity professionals work in nearly every sector and industry — public and private, for-profit and nonprofit — and at businesses and organizations large and small, including:

 “Cybersecurity is an industry-agnostic field,” according to Brandon Champion, an adjunct faculty member at SNHU.
 “But the industry dictates which risks you have to worry about.”